 Note: preserved eggs (aka century eggs or hundred-year-old eggs) can be found in most Chinese markets with a refrigerated section.
 Occasionally they can be found pasteurized and stored at room temperature.

-- 2 preserved eggs, peeled, rinsed, quartered lengthwise (see note above)
+- 2 preserved eggs, peeled, rinsed, quartered lengthwise (see note)

 - 2 tablespoons vegetable oil